MissVeronica/um-resend-activation/README.md

 A Unix time stamp in seconds, which can be used as an additional admin column in the WP User list with a WP plugin supporting this feature.

+# Page Caching
+Exclude the page with the shortcode from all caching

 # UM reCAPTCHA free extension
 https://wordpress.org/plugins/um-recaptcha/